AlexEidt/Vidio/README.md

 # Vidio

 A simple Video I/O library written in Go.
-This library relies on [FFmpeg](https://www.ffmpeg.org/), and [FFProbe](https://www.ffmpeg.org/) which must be downloaded before usage.
+This library relies on [FFmpeg](https://www.ffmpeg.org/), and [FFProbe](https://www.ffmpeg.org/) which must be downloaded before usage and added to the system path.

 All frames are encoded and decoded in 8-bit RGB format.